bgebhardt/osx_scripts_folder/Applications/Hookmark/notes on hookmark scripts.md

 set appURL to "ms-excel:ofe|u|" & fullURL

+## PDF Expert

+### Get Address
+tell application "System Events"
+	tell process "PDF Expert"
+		if enabled of menu item "Show in Finder" of menu 1 of menu bar item "File" of menu bar 1 then click menu item "Show in Finder" of menu 1 of menu bar item "File" of menu bar 1 delay 0.1
+			tell application "Finder"
+				set theItems to selection
+				set ext to name extension of item 1 of theItems if ext = "hook" or ext = "HOOK" then set filepath to item 1 of theItems as alias return read POSIX path of filepath
+				end if
+				set theURL to URL of item 1 of theItems close front window
+				activate application "PDF Expert"
+				get theURL
+			end tell
+		end if
+	end tell
+end tell

+### Get Name
+tell application "System Events"
+	get name of first window of process "PDF Expert" end tell

 ## How to create RTF links on the Mac

 Inspired by [AppleScript to Create Rich Text Hyperlink with Custom Protocol from Selected Text](https://gist.github.com/JMichaelTX/603c98d5f12ffcf5be1b080285982437)